oscar-system/oscar-website/public/figures/README.md

 Needs LuaLaTeX with TikZ and Fira Sans (TeX Live's `fira`), plus poppler (`pdftocairo`, `pdftoppm`).

-Both figures build byte for byte reproducibly, so a rebuild only shows up in `git diff` when the drawing really changed.
+The figure builds are designed to be reproducible within a consistent build environment, so a rebuild should only show up in `git diff` when the drawing changed.
+Generated files may vary between build environments.

 ## Editing the organigram